pureux/harrypotter-skillsusa/README.md

 ## Requirements

-You're a web developer, Kerry!
 The Sorting Hat has had trouble sorting some of the incoming students again this year, and a group of second year students has petitioned for the creation of a new house (aka group) to accompany Gryffindor, Hufflepuff, Ravenclaw, and Slytherin at Hogwarts.

 Hagrid has found a suitable location on the grounds of Hogwarts with adequate housing, access to common areas, within walking (or broom riding) distance from the classrooms.